Equality, Diversity and Inclusion

 - focus certain work experience and training opportunities on young people who might not otherwise be considering or aware of our industry, removing barriers to participation by reimbursing expenses;

 - foster an open and safe culture, encouraging free and frank feedback; and

 - broaden our understanding of, and evaluate, assess, develop and improve our approach to, equality, diversity and inclusion.

 - become recognised as Disability Confident Committed;

-- join Stage Sight by committing to pursue initiatives which help to create an industry-wide off-stage workforce that is reflective of our society; and
+- joined Stage Sight by committing to pursue initiatives which help to create an industry-wide off-stage workforce that is reflective of our society; and

-- partner with Creative Access and others to assist in recruiting candidates for paid training positions within our organisation.
+- partnered with Creative Access and others to assist in recruiting candidates for paid training positions within our organisation.